 The Roborock also has an electronic mopping feature that gives you higher and more flexible control over the amount of water through a Roborock app.

-Through the app you can set schedules, set water flow, clean a specific room, view the cleaning history and more fun stuff.
+Through the app you can set schedules, set water flow, clean a specific room, view the cleaning history, and more fun stuff.

 How Does Roborock S6 MaxV Work?

 Once the robotic vacuum is set up and connected to the Wi-Fi, it’s time to map out your home.
-To commence the process, hit the power button on top of the robot vacuum, start it with the app control or your voice.
+To commence the process, hit the power button on top of the robot vacuum, and start it with the app control or your voice.

-To use the voice command, you will need to add the Roborock skill to Alexa or pair the Roborock app with Google Home first.
-The S6 MaxV cleans for the first time while mapping out the perimeter of the entire cleaning area.
+To use the voice command, you will need to add the Roborock skill to Alexa or pair the app with Google Home first.
+The S6 MaxV cleans for the first time while mapping out the perimeter of the entire area.

 The same mapping process is undergone when the robovac is introduced to a different floor of your home.
-To add a new floor to your home’s map, go to Map Settings > Edit map and make sure multi-floor maps is enabled.
+To add a new floor to your home’s map, go to Map Settings > Edit map and make sure multi-floor maps are enabled.
 After that, tap Create map at the bottom and follow the prompts.

 Once all the floors of your house have been mapped, the S6 MaxV will be able to locate where it is automatically.

-The Roborock S6 MaxV divides the cleaning areas into sections and cleans each one after the other.
-You can manage the order of cleaning and create your own zones.
+The Roborock S6 MaxV divides the areas into sections and cleans each one after the other.
+You can manage the order of cleaning and create your zones.
 You can also create different schedules for different rooms.
 Likewise, you can adjust the vacuum power and water usage for mopping.